derintufan0/derintufan0/README.md

 - ❓ Ask me about anything related to Python and C

-- ⚡ Fun fact: Im a professional MMA Fighter
+- ⚡ Fun fact: I love MMA and Ski..

 <br/>